UniMath/UniMath/UniMath/README.md

 * Use Unicode notation freely, but make the parsing conventions uniform across files.
   All notations, except for certain notations in the Foundations package used everywhere, should be local or in a scope.
 All scopes, if opened, should be opened only locally.
+  Consider also putting them into a submodule, for then they won't be activated even for printing.
 * Each line should be limited to at most 100 (unicode) characters.
 The makefile target `enforce-max-line-length` can be used to detect nonconforming files, and the target `show-long-lines` can be used to display the